 So if you’re wondering why we spent so much time on the new Action Button and the connection aspect of these headphones, it’s because the addition of the Google Assistant/ANC controls and its dedicated hardware button is basically the only difference between these and the Series I QC35’s.
 So everything else about these including the build quality, sound quality, and battery remains pretty much the same.
 But in case you missed our first review, we’ll dig into each of these now.

 Battery life for the Bose QC35 II also hasn’t changed from the first model, with an estimated 20 hours.
-That’s enough to do a coast to coast trip in the US 3 or 4 times.
+That’s enough to do a coast to coast trip in the US three or four times.
 Not bad.
-In our testing we got exactly 15 hours and 46 minutes on about 80% battery.
-So unless you play your music at max volume constantly you shouldn’t have an issue with these.
+In our testing we got exactly 15 hours, 46 minutes on about 80% battery.
+Unless you play your music at max volume, which you shouldn’t, battery life should be perfectly serviceable.